ghostneast/website-iplogger/README.md

 • Region, ZIP Code, Timezone, Coordinates

 #### <p>⛔️ IMPORTANT:</p>
-This was made for educational purposes and community contribution.
-I'm not responsible for misuse and malicious purposes.
+This was made for educational purposes and community contribution.<br> I'm not responsible for misuse and malicious purposes.

 ---
 ##### <p align='center'>Example for reference</p>